spring-cloud/spring-cloud-kubernetes/README.md

 The section [ConfigMap PropertySource](#configmap-propertysource) introduced how to configure a spring boot application via `Kubernetes ConfigMap` containing your configuration properties file.

-If you prefer to use the configuration management library [NetFlix Archaius](https://github.com/Netflix/archaius/wiki) instead of using the Spring application.properties|"yaml file, then you can also leverage the `ConfigMap feature` by using the [spring-cloud-kubernetes-archaius](spring-cloud-kubernetes-archaius/pom.xml) project.
+If you prefer to use the configuration management library [Netflix Archaius](https://github.com/Netflix/archaius/wiki) instead of using the Spring application.properties|"yaml file, then you can also leverage the `ConfigMap feature` by using the [spring-cloud-kubernetes-archaius](spring-cloud-kubernetes-archaius/pom.xml) project.

-To use it, add the following starter `spring-cloud-starter-kubernetes-all` to yiur pom file definition.
+To use it, add the following starter `spring-cloud-starter-kubernetes-all` to your pom file definition.

 This module allows you to annotate your application with the `@ArchaiusConfigMapSource` and archaius will automatically use the `Kubernetes configmap` as a watched source *(get notification on changes)*.